-Florencia Heredia is a partner in Allende & Brea, Buenos Aires, Argentina, where she heads the energy and natural resources practice.
-She is an expert in natural resources and mining law, with 27 years’ experience advising financing institutions and companies in complex mining and energy transactions in Argentina, and has repeatedly represented lenders in all mining project finance to have taken place in the country.
-She is constantly nominated as a leading mining lawyer and star individual by Chambers and Partners, The Legal 500 and WWL, which named her Mining Lawyer of the Year for 2013, 2015, 2016 and 2018.
-She was also highlighted in the Women in Law reviews.
+Florencia Heredia is a senior partner of Allende & Brea, where she heads the natural resources and energy practice.
+She is an expert in natural resources matters, including forestry, fisheries and in particular mining law with 28 years’ extensive experience advising financing institutions and companies in complex mining and energy transactions in Argentina, having repeatedly represented lenders in all mining project finance taken place in the country.
+She is an active member of the International Bar Association, where she held the position of chair of the Mining Law Committee (2014–2015), is currently a council member of SEERIL and became vice chair of the section in 2021, which oversees all related committees.